authlib/otpauth/README.rst

 =======

-otpauth is One Time Password Authentication, which is usually called as two steps authentication.
+otpauth is One Time Password Authentication, which is usually called as two steps verification.
 You may have heard it from Google, Dropbox and etc.

 .. image:: https://badge.fury.io/py/otpauth.png